Department of Medical Imaging, Division of Diagnostic Radiology

 The Department of Medical Imaging at Western University is in transition to an integrated city-wide sub-specialty practice across the three Hospital sites; University Hospital (UH) and Victoria Hospital (VH), collectively known as the London Health Sciences Centre (LHSC), and St. Joseph’s Health Care London (St. Joseph’s).
 As the only Academic Health Sciences Centre in the second largest Local Health Integration Network in Ontario, the Department provides multiple regional services to a population of >2M.

-There are opportunities for an enthusiastic radiologist to contribute to the building of an integrated, multi-disciplinary and collegial Academic Medical Imaging Department in the Cardiothoracic Division.
+There are opportunities for an enthusiastic radiologist to contribute to the building of an integrated and collegial multi-disciplinary Academic Medical Imaging Department in the Interventional Radiology Division.

-The successful candidate will join a division of 8 dedicated Cardiothoracic radiologists.
+The successful candidate will join a division of 7 dedicated interventional radiologists.
 The successful candidate will need to demonstrate successful team building skills in addition to the advanced diagnostic and interventional skills required for this position.
-There are excellent established collaborations across all affiliated Cardiothoracic disciplines with frequent participation in multi-disciplinary rounds and a full complement of diagnostic and interventional procedures.
+There are excellent established collaborations across all affiliated disciplines with frequent participation in multi-disciplinary rounds and a full complement of diagnostic and interventional procedures.

 Qualifications: The successful candidate will hold certification in Diagnostic Radiology with the Royal College of Physician and Surgeons of Canada or international equivalent and will need to meet the current credentialing requirements of LHSC and St. Joseph’s.
 Candidates must have an MD, or equivalent, and must be eligible for licensure in the province of Ontario.
-Subspecialty Fellowship training in Cardiothoracic imaging is required.
+Subspecialty Fellowship training in Vascular and Interventional Radiology is required.
 Additional sub-specialty expertise in abdominal imaging and intervention will be a distinct advantage.
-The successful candidate will be a self-starter, team player and be willing to participate in all aspects of academic imaging and intervention including on-call duties as required by the Chair/Chief of the Department.
+The successful candidate will be a self-starter, team player and be willing to participate in all aspects of academic activities, imaging and intervention including on-call duties as required by the Chair/Chief of the Department.

 Interested candidates are strongly encouraged to contact the respective Division Head and/or the Chair-Chief for further details.